Why Coaches Need Custom Websites vs Templates

 I worked with a coach whose template site took six seconds to load on mobile.
 Six seconds.
 That is eternity in internet time.
 Over half her mobile visitors bounced before seeing her headline.
 She was paying for traffic that never converted.

-After building a custom site, we got load times down to 1.8 seconds.
-Her organic traffic doubled in two months.
-Google rewarded her speed.
+After building a custom site, we got load times down, and her organic traffic soared.
+Google rewards speed!

 But speed is only part of the story.